CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/AIW-Analytics.md

      8. Once created, click on **PublishAll** then **publish**.

-1. Exercise 3: Power BI integration

-    - Power BI desktop is already downloaded and installed in the virtual machine provided with the lab; the attendees do not have to download it again.

 1. Exercise 4  Task 1  Step 8 : **For the Legend (series) column, select CustomerKey**